lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 A secure wipe of instruction memory, data memory, and all internal state is performed automatically when handling a [fatal error](#design-details-fatal-errors).

-A secure wipe of the internal state only is triggered automatically when OTBN [ends the software execution](#design-details-software-execution), either successfully, or unsuccessfully due to a [recoverable error](#design-details-recoverable-errors).
+A secure wipe of the internal state only is triggered automatically after reset and when OTBN [ends the software execution](#design-details-software-execution), either successfully, or unsuccessfully due to a [recoverable error](#design-details-recoverable-errors).

 #### Data Memory (DMEM) Secure Wipe {#design-details-secure-wipe-dmem}